 Please note we do not accept 5 year olds into our program.
 Proof of Age is required when joining.

-Please refer to the Junior Page of this website for information on how to register on the Nipper Waiting List.
+Please refer to the Junior Surf Lifesaving Program page of this website for information on how to register on the Nipper Registration of Interest List.

 Active Cadet Member